tldr-pages/tldr/pages/common/jrnl.md

 # jrnl

-> A simple journal application for your command line.
+> A simple journal application for your command-line.
 > More information: <http://jrnl.sh>.

 - Insert a new entry with your editor: